rahulgkatre/tesseract/README.md

 ### Verification During Compilation

-- Use type system to track shapes and strides of tensors
+- Use type system to keep track of dtype and shape of tensors
-- Verify that all shapes and dtypes for inputs/outputs are valid
+- Verify that dtype and shape for inputs are valid
-- Trace all operations to build the computation graph, no manual graph calls needed
-- Invalid operations will fail to compile and provide nice error messages
+- Invalid operations will fail to compile and provide helpful error messages

-### Aggressive Optimization

-- Avoid heap allocation entirely through predetermined array sizes
-- Use bump arena allocators when an allocator is needed (e.g. GPU)
-- Minimize usage of slower memory, automatically inline ops
-- Optimize loops for maximum throughput
+### Optimized Code Generation

+- Create pseudo define-by-run computation graph
+- Apply graph optimizations such as operator fusion
+- Apply memory access pattern optimization such as loop tiling, skewing, unrolling
+- Apply hardware intrinsic usage such as vectorization, MMA intrinsics
+- No heap memory, everything should be statically allocated
+- Generate code (compiled to .so or .dll) or IR (e.g. LLVM IR)

-### Minimal Dependencies, Fast Compilation
+### Minimal Dependencies, Small Footprint

-- Minimize dependencies by using only Zig compiler
+- Minimize compile dependencies by only using the Zig compiler (as the language develops, use it more)
-- Small codebase for better maintainability
-- Use codegen or compiler APIs to generate device specific code
-- Keep compile times low so that future JIT compilation is fast
+- Minimize executable dependencies (including standard library)
+- Avoid usage of handwritten kernel libraries

 ## Internals

 ### How it works

-- Developer has access to a set of operations (`functions.zig` and `tensor.zig`) for tensor manipulation and computation
-- Developer defines tensors and operations in comptime blocks or functions
+- Use a Torch-like API to create Tensors (actually LazyTensors) and define operations on tensors at compile time
-- For each new tensor, a runtime callback is created to add the operation and tensor to the graph
+- Computation graph is implicitly created which can be used to create the backwards graph for training
-- The runtime callback is recursively called to build the entire graph
-- Backwards graph is built in a similar way with a backwards callback
+- Computation graph is converted to a schedule graph where Halide-like API is used to define optimizations (which will be autotunable)
-- The graph is progressively lowered and eventually compiled to executable code
+- Optimized schedule graph is lowered and compiled to a .so or .dll file
+- To run, the caller passes buffers (e.g. NumPy) containing input data, model parameters, and pre-allocated output buffer to t

 ## Roadmap

 ### MVP Feature Checklist

-- Compile time shapes/strides
+- Shape-based types
     - [x] Broadcasting, reduction
     - [x] Reshaping, re-striding
     - [x] Matrix multiplication